-IntroductionSmall businesses who are getting started online always face a universal problem: I don’t know what to do next.
+IntroductionSmall businesses who are getting started online always face a universal problem: They don’t know what to do next.

-While streamlined onboarding can help a business get their account made quickly, business admins generally lack time and resources to properly get set up and achieve results on our platforms.
+While streamlined onboarding can help a business get their account made quickly, business admins generally lack time and resources to properly achieve results on our platforms.

-Since Facebook Business Suite (FBS) was a brand new platform for small businesses, we decided solving this difficult problem on FBS was the next place for our team to work in.
+Since Facebook Business Suite (FBS) was a brand new product for small business owners, we decided to invest in improving the quality of our onboarding.